 The Singing Network was established in October 2014 at Memorial University of Newfoundland (MUN), St. John’s, Newfoundland and Labrador, Canada, by Professor Ki Adams and Dr. Andrea Rose along with a steering committee of Memorial University faculty members in music, education and ethnomusicology.

-The Singing Network is the starting point for creating and building a MUN-provincial-national-international network of individuals and organizations interested in singing and song: scholars, performing artists, educators, students, as well as professional and community-based musicians organizations and associations.
-The network generates and produces a series of voice-singing-choral events ranging from workshops, seminars, master-classes, performances, dialogues, the formation of new ensembles, and a biennial international Symposium on Singing and Song.
+The Singing Network is a MUN-based international network of individuals and organizations interested in singing and song: scholars, performing artists, educators, health and wellness practitioners, composers, conductors and students… as well as professional and community-based musicians organizations and associations.
+The network generates and produces a series of voice-singing-choral events ranging from workshops, seminars, master-classes, performances, dialogues, the formation of new ensembles, and the biennial international Symposium on Singing and Song.

-We understand the powerful impact of singing in our communities and aim to stimulate and provide programs and experiences for the sustainable development and innovation of singing and use of the voice in all contexts.
-The Singing Network is committed to working with multi-disciplinary communities toward the realization of the potential of singing and song in our lives.
+Supported by an International Circle of Advisors, The Singing Network understands the powerful impact of singing in our communities and aims to stimulate and provide programs and experiences for the sustainable development and innovation of singing and use of the voice in all contexts.
+The Singing Network is committed to working with multi-disciplinary communities toward the realization and celebration of the potential of singing and song in our lives.